neithanmo/csound-rs/README.md

 ## Installation

-To build the Csound bindings or anything depending on this crate, you need to have at least Csound 6.11, previous version of Csound are not suported.
+To build the Csound bindings or anything depending on this crate, you need to have at least Csound 6.11, previous versions are not suported.
 By default( The only supported way), this crate will attempt to dynamically link to the system-wide libcsound64.

 <a name="installation-linux"/>